sini/nixkraken/docs/src/dev/contributing.md

 ## Before starting

-### Don't waste your time
+### Do not waste your time

-Please make sure to read the current documentation as a whole before considering to contribute, something you're planning to contribute to may already be available.
+Please make sure to read the current documentation as a whole before considering to contribute, something you are planning to contribute to may already be available.

 Also take a look at currently [open issues](https://github.com/nicolas-goudry/nixkraken/issues) and [pull requests](https://github.com/nicolas-goudry/nixkraken/pulls) before starting to work on a feature or bug fix, as someone else may already be planning to or has already started working on something similar.

 ### Conform to the code of conduct

 Read our [code of conduct](https://github.com/nicolas-goudry/nixkraken/blob/main/CODE_OF_CONDUCT.md) and conform to it in all your interactions with others working on the project.
-However, don't stress yourself too much over this, everyone can make mistakes as long as they acknowledge and correct them.
+However, do not stress yourself too much over this, everyone can make mistakes as long as they acknowledge and correct them.

 ### Be polyglot?